 In some cases, other sources of income will be greater than your long term disability benefits.
 For example: you receive $2,300 per month in Social Security disability benefits, but your gross long term disability benefits are only $2,200 per month.
 If this happens, then you are still eligible to receive the minimum benefit that is allowed under the long term disability policy.
 Generally, the long term disability policy will state that a minimum benefit of 10% of your gross long term disability benefit or a flat amount - such as $100 - will still be payable.

 Fortunately, there are less kinds of income that reduce Social Security disability benefits.
 However, workers' compensation may still be an offset to your Social Security disability benefits.
 VA benefits and long term disability benefits will not affect the amount of Social Security disability benefits you receive.

 It should be noted that there are two Social Security disability programs: 1) Social Security Disability Insurance (SSDI) and 2) Supplemental Security Income (SSI).
 In short, SSDI eligibility is based upon your work history and having Social Security taxes deducted out of your paychecks.
 If you have a steady work history and have worked within the last 5 years, then you will likely be eligible to apply for SSDI benefits.

 Individuals with very limited financial resources may be eligible for SSI benefits.
 If you receive other sources of income, then it is unlikely that you will be eligible to receive SSI benefits.
 See here for a full explanation of eligibility for SSI benefits.

-If you have been denied Social Security disability or long term disability benefits, contact Keller & Keller today at 317-926-1111 for a free consultation.
+If you have been denied Social Security disability or long term disability benefits, our disability attorneys are here to help.
+Contact Keller & Keller today at 317-926-1111 for a free consultation.